mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 Hopefully, we can do our best to make Mattermost easily translatable and available in many different languages, even as Mattermost grows and the amount of text that needs to be translated increases.
 By avoiding these mistakes and using some of these techniques, we can help to reduce the workload of our translators and make their jobs easier.

-Special thanks again to everyone who help translate Mattermost and who make it usable by so many more people around the world.
+Special thanks again to everyone who helps translate Mattermost and who make it usable by so many more people around the world.
 We tremendously appreciate your efforts and all the work you put in to make sure the translations stay complete and up to date.

 If you're interested in helping out with localization or if you have any suggestions for how to improve our process, feel free to join us in the `~localization` channel on the Mattermost community server at https://community.mattermost.com.